georgeabr/linux-howtos/digitalocean.md

-###
+### Copy ssh key to droplet

-In order to copy a ssh key to a DO account, you need to temporarily enable password login for the `SSH` daemon.
+To copy a ssh key to a DO droplet, you temporarily enable password login for the `sshd` daemon.

 Log in as `root`:
 Edit ssh config: